mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 # QUIC Plugins Authenticity

-Several options are possible under different threat models and offering different security properties.
+Several possibilities exist under different threat models and offer different security properties.
 Two of them are described in the following sections.

 ## Central Authorities

-Each QUIC Plugin MUST be associated to some level of trust regarding its origin.
+This first approach leverages the central authorities commonly used to secure HTTPS.
+In this approach, each QUIC Plugin MUST be associated to some level of trust regarding its origin.
+A QUIC Plugin MAY be authenticated using a certificate, itself certified by a central authority.
-A QUIC Plugin MAY be authenticated using the certificate of the peer, itself certified by a central authority.
-Consequently, a QUIC implementation accepting plugins MAY restrict the exchange of QUIC Plugins and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.
+Consequently, a QUIC implementation supporting QUIC plugins MAY restrict their exchange and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.

-## Distributing Trust
+## Plugin Transparency

-This second approach is presented in the orginal {{PQUIC}} research paper, and suggests to go beyond to the restrictive approach of a centralized trust model that would oblige server to update manually their list of supported plugins, and prevent the client to inject a plugin that the server has not marked to support (either because the server is unaware of its existance, or because the list is not up to date).
+This second approach is presented in the {{PQUIC}} research paper, and suggests going beyond to the restrictive approach of a centralized trust model.
+Such a model obliges the server to update manually their list of supported plugins.
+It also prevents the client from injecting a plugin that the server has not marked to support, e.g. because the server is unaware of its existence or its list has not been updated.

-The suggested design, called Plugin Transparency, proposes a methodology to transparently distribute plugins created by independent developers, verified by freely selected plugin validators that endorse veryfying some publicly known safety or security property.
-Peers (client or server) can announce a set of conditions tu support a plugin as a first order logic formulae bound to plugin validators.
-In response, the other peer MUST send a proof that the public fulfill the requirement expressed by the logic formulae.
-If the requirements are met, then the peer MAY safely accept the plugin and MUST update its list of plugin supported.
+The suggested design, called Plugin Transparency, proposes a methodology to transparently distribute plugins created by independent developers and verified by freely selected plugin validators.
+Those validators endorse verifying some publicly known safety or security property.
+A QUIC endpoint can announce a set of conditions to accept a plugin as a first order logic formula bound to plugin validators.
+Whenever the other peer is willing to inject a plugin, it MUST send a proof that fulfill the requirements expressed by the logic formula.
+If the requirements are met, then the endpoint MAY safely accept the plugin and MUST update its list of plugin supported.

 # Security Considerations